jaspervdj/jaspervdj/posts/2013-08-02-ugent-courses-review.markdown

 **Algorithms and Data Structures II**: (*Algoritmen en datastructuren II*):
 Largely a continuation of *Algorithms and Data Structures I*.
 More algorithms, more data structures.
-Not a bad course.
+Not a bad course -- the professor really knows this stuff and is very enthusiastic, which made the lessons quite fun.

 **Applied Formal Logic II** (*Toegepaste formele logica II*): I actually do not quite remember anything specific that I learned in this course.
 This course